About The Central Guoshu Institute

 Central Guoshu Institute and Kung Fu

-Guoshu (國術 Also spelled Kuoshu – literaly: National Art) was the term for Chinese Martial Arts (Kung Fu) adopted by the Republic of China at the time.
+“Guoshu” (國術 Also spelled Kuoshu – literally: National Art) was the term for Chinese Martial Arts (Kung Fu) adopted by the Republic of China.

-In April 1928, The Institute held its first national martial arts competition in Beijing and attracted 400 of the best martial artists in China.
+In April 1928, the institute held its first national martial arts competition in Beijing.
+This Kung Fu event attracted 400 of the best martial artists from all over the country.

 General Li Jinglin chose five masters to represent northern China: Baguazhang master Fu Chen Sung; Shaolin Iron Palm master Gu Ruzhang; Six Harmony master Wan Laisheng; Tan Tui master Li Shanwu; and Cha Quan” master, Wang Shaozhao.